“Numbers Game” Man-Up/Man-Down Practice Drill

-If you watch tons of lacrosse games in the stands and on TV like we do, you will hear big-time college and high school coaches calling out "Numbers!" or "Push the Break!" at times when their team gets the ball unexpectedly.
+If you watch tons of lacrosse games in the stands and on TV like we do, you will hear big-time college and high school coaches calling out "Numbers!" or "Push!" when their team gets the ball unexpectedly.
 Any time your team has more players than the other team in one part of the field, you have the "numbers advantage" in that particular time and place.
 This is the time to go to the goal!

-It's easier to score goals with a numbers advantage than it is in settled 6-on-6 situations.
-Use the Numbers Game to give your players lots of reps and experience with all kinds of different man-up and man-down scenarios in practice so they know how to respond when they see the exact same plays on game days!
+Use the Numbers Game to give your players lots of reps and experience with all kinds of different man-up and man-down game situations in practice, so they know how to read and respond when they see the exact same plays on game days!

 Here's THE DRILL: